dav1ddramb/Half-Time-Stat-Public/README.md

 https://t.me/halftimestat

-Welcome to **Half-Time Stat** — the home of my passion about football and data.
+Welcome to **Half-Time Stat** — the home of my passion about football and data.<br>
+The aim of this project is to combine my two passions: _football_ and _data_ — and share with people the beautiful world of football stats.
+Love you!

 ---
 Check [Code Snippets and Visualizations](https://github.com/dav1ddramb/Half-Time-Stat-Public/tree/main/Code%20Snippets%20and%20Visualizations) for the code used to retrieve data, proccess it, create visualizations and explore stats